tesujimath/nu_plugin_bash_env/README.md

 Since 0.13.0, the plugin is written in Rust, with the much simplified Bash script embedded.

 By default the embedded Bash script is extracted at runtime into a temporary directory.
-This behaviour may be overridden by setting the ``NU_PLUGIN_BASH_ENV_SCRIPT` environment variable, which is then expected to resolve to the path of the pre-installed script.
+This behaviour may be overridden by setting the ``NU_PLUGIN_BASH_ENV_JSON` environment variable, which is then expected to resolve to the path of the pre-installed script.

 ## Logging